 TV advertising is still incredibly important.
 Because of the number of people it can reach and how fast it is.
 TV is still the only medium that reaches 70 percent of the population within two weeks.

-Ritter Sport occasionally also makes use of trends and current events in the social web and joins the movement (keyword: chocolate pizza, Midsommar, etc.).
+Ritter Sport marketing occasionally also makes use of trends and current events in the social web and joins the movement (keyword: chocolate pizza, Midsommar, etc.).
 How important are social networks for your strategy?
 And why have you up until now avoided Snapchat?

 Social media is the media of dialogue.
 It is indispensable in today’s marketing and communication.
 Consumer ideas can be directly integrated.
 And these channels also provide us with the opportunity to reach younger target groups.